3Shain/kairo/README.md

 You can derive and watch a Behavior, you can listen an EventStream, and you can start and cancel a task.
 But at some point you don't need to watch a Behavior or listen an EventStream anymore.
 Manage them manually is painful, that's one of the reason why Scope comes here.

-A Scope usually attaches to a outside world object such as a Component (of any front-end frameworks), and when this object disposes (Component destroyed), the Scope disposes (and all subscriptions, on-going tasks collected by scope).
+A Scope usually attaches to an outside world object such as a Component (of any front-end frameworks), and when this object disposes (Component destroyed), the Scope disposes (and all subscriptions, on-going tasks collected by scope).

 Scopes can have a hierarchy, just like we usually model application as a tree of component.
 A Scope has a parent Scope, and a Scope is always initialize after and dispose before its parent Scope.
 There is a root Scope, and it might attach to the whole application.